|

 churches and schools, kettles, steam engines, boilers, fire escapes, and many other iron

 and steel products.
 Mr. Smith eventually bought out his brother.
-He expanded the
+He purchased Sidney Hollow Ware in 1893 and expanded the

-business in 1886 to make iron cookware, then known as hollow
+business to make iron cookware, then known as hollow

 ware.
 In a few years, he added a line of aluminum cookware.
 This segment of the business